evanvolgas/reflectedintelligence/_posts/2025-05-10-memory-and-reflection.md

 ### The Challenge of Computational Reflection

 While memory augmentation addresses how agents store and retrieve information, another critical challenge remains: how to make reflection processes more efficient.
-Large AI models demonstrate impressive reasoning abilities through lengthy chain-of-thought processes that involve reflection, backtracking, and self-validation.
+As detailed in our [article on reflective intelligence in LLMs](/2025/05/03/reflective-intelligence-in-llms/), large AI models demonstrate impressive reasoning abilities through lengthy chain-of-thought processes that involve reflection, backtracking, and self-validation.
 However, these processes are computationally expensive and time-consuming, limiting their practical application.

 **Computational cost analysis:**